Uvalde Consolidated Independent School District

 Uvalde Consolidated Independent School District (UCISD) is a public school district based in Uvalde, Texas, US.
 Located in Uvalde County, the district extends into portions of Zavala and Real counties.
 In addition to Uvalde, the district serves the communities of Batesville in Zavala County, and Uvalde Estates in Uvalde County.
 The total land area of the district is 1093 sqmi.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
-The district superintendent is Dr. Hal Harrell.
+The district superintendent is Ashley Chohlis.

 History

 In 1949, the Batesville Independent School District began sending its students to Uvalde High School.

 In 1970, students held a strike and filed a lawsuit against the district's board of trustees, accusing the group of not responding to complaints filed by parents, who requested Spanish-language medium communications and giving appropriate accommodations to English as a second language learners instead of classifying them as having deficiencies in their intelligence.
 An employee also accused the school board of not hearing grievances.

 In 1973, Batesville ISD merged into Uvalde CISD.